akarcorabatu/CHIP-8Emu/README.md

 ## CHIP-8
 CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker on his 1802 microprocessor.
 It was initially used on the COSMAC VIP and Telmac 1800, which were 8-bit microcomputers made in the mid-1970s.
 It is a bytecode language, allowing games to be written once and run on any machine with a CHIP-8 interpreter.
 This made it possible for programmers to write games without needing to know assembly language of a specific chip.

+## Technical Overview
+### Specifications
+4096 bytes of RAM,
+16-bit program counter,
+16-bit index register,
+16 8-bit variable registers (From `v0` to `vF`),
+a stack of size 16 for 16-bit addresses,
+a 8-bit delay timer,
+a 8-bit sound timer,
+64x32 pixels monochrome display (64 pixels wide, 32 pixels tall).

+CHIP-8 has **35 opcodes**; I have implemented all of them **except 0NNN**.

+The emulator runs **≈1000 fetch-decode-execute cycles per second**, ≈1ms per cycle.

+Delay and sound timers are decremented by one every ≈16ms if their values are greater than 0.

+Sound timer makes the emulator make a beep sound using SDL2 if its value is greater than 0.

+The display is updated every ≈16ms.
+The emulator uses SDL2 to render the display buffer to the screen.

+### Quirks
+**Shift Quirk:** Instructions `8XY6` and `8XYE` ignore `vY register` and shift `vX register` by default.
+You can use `-s` parameter to run games that needs this quirk (e.g. Space Invaders needs this quirk turned on).
+This makes the emulator load `vY register` to `vX register` before shifting `vX register`.
+e.g. `$ ./chip8emu -s <ROM path>`

+**VF Reset Quirk:** Instructions `8XY1`, `8XY2` and `8XY3` set  `vF register` to 0 after performing their logical operations.

+**Load Store (Memory) Quirk:** Instructions `FX55` and `FX65` increment the index register by default.
+You can prevent this behavior by setting `uint8_t conf3 = 1;` line to `uint8_t conf3 = 0;`.
+You can find this line at the start of the main function.

 ## Screenshots
 ### Rush Hour
 ![CHIP-8 Rush Hour](https://raw.githubusercontent.com/akarcorabatu/CHIP-8Emu/refs/heads/main/screenshots/rush_hour_1.png)